Don't Let the Gala Become the Mission

 Too often, the event ends and everyone collapses.
 Understandably.

-Events are exhausting - physically, mentally, and emotionally.
-The staff members are tired.
+Events are exhausting — physically, mentally, and emotionally.
+Staff members are tired.
 The board is relieved.
-The development team is already trying to reconcile the numbers, send the thank-you notes, and catch up on everything that got pushed aside while the event consumed the calendar.
+The development team is already reconciling numbers, sending thank-you notes, and catching up on everything that got pushed aside while the event consumed the calendar.

 But this is exactly where major gift opportunity can be lost.